tomokell/capria_tools/README.md

 Angiographic or perfusion signals can be calculated using calls to `CAPRIASignalSimple.m`.
 Some examples are given in `ExampleCAPRIASignalSimulations.m`.

 ## CAPRIA image reconstruction (*recon*)
-This code allows a variety of techniques to be used to reconstruction CAPRIA angiograms and/or perfusion images from raw k-space data in Siemens twix (meas.dat) format.
+This code allows a variety of techniques to be used to reconstruct CAPRIA angiograms and/or perfusion images from raw k-space data in Siemens twix (meas.dat) format.
 This includes:
 - Extracting the relevant parts of the raw data
 - Phase correction
 - Construction of an "anatomical" image, using the mean label/control data